 2. Jim Thompson

-We simply can’t stop writing about Jim Thompson, can we?
+When you’re talking about the best Thai restraunts in Singapore, Jim Thompson’s name has to be right there among the top ones.
 An excellent Thai restaurant with a dedicated vegetarian following, and definitely one of our favourites!
 Start your meal at Jim Thompson with the off-beat Siam Sunray (S$26), aptly referred to as “Thailand in a Glass” – think delicate flavours of Thai spices like lemongrass, ginger, kaffir lime and even red chilli.

 For soups, its always hard to choose between the Tom Yam or the slightly-sweetish Tom Kha Pak (S$20) with a creamy coconut-galangal base.
 A meal here must always always have a salad – choose from any of the Pomelo Salad, Green Mango Salad or Green Papaya Salad and you can’t go wrong.
 From the mains, our favourites include Phad Thai Noodles (S$22), Gaeng Khew (Green curry, S$22) and Gaeng Phed (Red Curry).
 The Tau-Hu Phad Priew Wan (Stir-fried tofu and vegetables in a sweet and sour sauce, S$20) is also a winner, although on 1 or 2 occasions, it was a wee bit too sweet.
 Wind up the meal with the mandatory Mango Sticky Rice or go for something different and healthier like Som-Chun (S$12) – a mix of fresh oranges topped with lychees, shredded raw mango, sliced ginger, toasted coconut and roasted peanuts, served in ginger syrup.

 To read our complete vegetarian dining review of Jim Thompson, click here.

 Jim Thompson: 45 Minden Road, Dempsey Rd, Singapore 248817 P: +65 6475 6088